galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ### Service Principal for AKS
 An AKS cluster requires either an [Azure Active Directory (AD) service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) or a [managed identity](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity) to interact with Azure resources.

-We will use a service principal to create an AKS cluster, assuming the precondition that you have an existing service principal with permission to dynamically create and manage other Azure resources such as an Azure load balancer or container registry (ACR).
+We will use a service principal to create an AKS cluster.
+You will need to make sure that you have an existing service principal with permission to dynamically create and manage other Azure resources such as an Azure load balancer or container registry (ACR).
 If you don't have one, please make sure you have enough permisson and follow this [guide](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal) to create a new service principal.

 ### Environment for Setup